Your Team Uses AI Wrong (and Research Proves It)

 Iteration Changes Everything

-The most striking data point: users who iterate — who refine, question, ask for adjustments — show 2.67 fluency behaviors per conversation.
+The most striking data point: users who iterate — who refine their prompts and question what they get back — show 2.67 fluency behaviors per conversation.
 Those who accept the first response show 1.33.

 The gap isn’t just numerical.
 Iterators are 5.6 times more likely to question the AI’s reasoning and 4 times more likely to identify missing context.

-In business terms: the employee who accepts the first draft of an analysis, a report, a proposal is getting half the possible value.
+In business terms: the employee who accepts the first draft of an analysis or a proposal is getting half the possible value.
 Not because the AI is bad — because they didn’t push it further.

 The Perfect Output Paradox

 This finding struck me as the most uncomfortable one for enterprises.
-The researchers call it the Artifact Paradox: when AI produces a polished-looking result — code that compiles, a well-formatted report, a presentation with clean structure — users become less critical.
+The researchers call it the Artifact Paradox: when AI produces a polished-looking result — code that compiles, a report with clean formatting — users become less critical.

 The numbers: teams show 5.2 percentage points less likelihood of identifying gaps when the output looks professional.
 And 3.1 points less of questioning the underlying assumptions.